mohammad-sefid/mohammad-sefid.github.io/index.md

 </div>

 <p>
 This photo is from my first Terry Fox Run.
 I ran about 9.31 km (around Stanley Park) in 50 minutes.
-This event is held every year on 20th September in memory of Canadian athlete and Cancer research activist which died due to bone cancer. <a href="https://en.wikipedia.org/wiki/Terry_Fox" target="_blank">Terry Fox</a> He covered 5,373 km in 143 days, inspiring millions and raising over $24 million.
+This event is held every year on 20th September in memory of Canadian athlete and Cancer research activist named <a href="https://en.wikipedia.org/wiki/Terry_Fox" target="_blank">Terry Fox</a> which died due to bone cancer.
+He covered 5,373 km in 143 days, inspiring millions and raising over $24 million.
 His legacy continues through annual Terry Fox Runs worldwide, raising over $1 billion for cancer research.
 </p>